Thomas Modly: USS Theodore Roosevelt

 Captain Brett Crozier was captain of the US aircraft carrier Theodore Roosevelt, deployed in the Pacific.
 On March 24, 2020, after two weeks at sea, three members of the crew tested positive for COVID-19.
 The next day, eight more sailors were infected, and within a few days it was "dozens."

 Crozier sent an email to 10 people: his immediate superior, Rear Admiral Stuart P. Baker; and two other admirals of U.S. forces in the Pacific, with copies to seven other Navy captains, but not including Acting Secretary Modly or Modly's chief of staff.
 (Modly later said, incorrectly, that the email was sent to "20 or 30" recipients.)
-The letter criticized the Navy's management of a COVID-19 outbreak onboard the Theodore Roosevelt, and recommended decisive action to deal with it.
+The letter criticized the Navy's management of a COVID-19 outbreak on board the Theodore Roosevelt, and recommended decisive action to deal with it.
 The letter was then leaked to the press.

 On April 2, 2020, while serving as Acting Secretary of the Navy, Thomas Modly dismissed Captain Crozier from command of the Theodore Roosevelt.
 Modly said he had lost confidence in Crozier's judgment because he claimed the letter went against the advice of Admiral Michael M. Gilday, Chief of Naval Operations, who argued that usual Navy procedures would require an investigation before such an action.

 Modly also said he acted to prevent a repetition of a 2019 incident in which "the Navy Department got crossways with the president" after Trump's intervention in the case of Navy SEAL Eddie Gallagher.
 "I put myself in the president's shoes," Modly stated.
 "I considered how the president felt like he needed to get involved in Navy decisions.
 I didn't want that to happen again."
 The situation has been described as highlighting "a growing divide between senior uniformed commanders and their civilian bosses".